marimeryboh/Aeropolis_297281/README.md

 **Regression Models**

-To predict the continuous target variable ⁠`Cargo_Capacity_kg`⁠, regression analysis was employed.
+To predict the continuous target variable ⁠`Cargo_Capacity_kg`⁠, regression analysis was employed, since our aim is to predict continuous outcomes based on input features.

 Three machine learning algorithms were implemented:

 1.⁠ ⁠**Linear Regression**:
    - A baseline model chosen for its simplicity and interpretability.
-   - Results showed a Mean Absolute Error (MAE) of 0.7552 on the training set, indicating reasonable predictive capability but limited flexibility in capturing complex patterns.

 2.⁠ ⁠**Random Forest**:
    - A robust ensemble model capable of capturing non-linear relationships.
-   - Achieved a training MAE of 0.2838 but exhibited slight overfitting, as the test MAE increased to 0.7651.

 3.⁠ ⁠**Hist Gradient Boosting**:
    - A gradient boosting algorithm optimized for large datasets.
-   - Performed consistently across training and test sets with an MAE of approximately 0.754, demonstrating strong generalization capabilities.

 **Hyperparameter Optimization**

 Hyperparameter tuning was performed to enhance model performance, focusing on Random Forest and Hist Gradient Boosting.
 Using ⁠ RandomizedSearchCV ⁠, key hyperparameters such as the number of estimators, maximum depth, and learning rate were optimized:

-•⁠  ⁠For *Random Forest*, the best configuration reduced overfitting, aligning test performance closer to training results.
+•⁠  ⁠For **Random Forest**, the best configuration reduced overfitting, aligning test performance closer to training results.
-•⁠  ⁠For *Hist Gradient Boosting*, fine-tuning further improved generalization, achieving nearly identical results on both training and test datasets.
+•⁠  ⁠For **Hist Gradient Boosting**, fine-tuning further improved generalization, achieving nearly identical results on both training and test datasets.

 ## Results 👩‍🏫